Yan Gomes Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The Diamondbacks pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.59 team ERA that ranks 22nd among all league pitching staffs.
+- The Diamondbacks have the 21st-ranked team ERA among all MLB pitching staffs (4.56).

-- In his most recent appearance on Monday against the Colorado Rockies, the righty threw seven innings, giving up one earned run while surrendering four hits.
+- In his most recent appearance on Wednesday against the Colorado Rockies, the righty threw 3 2/3 innings, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.